 The Story Behind TAFT

-For nearly three decades, Dr. Yajuan Ding has worked across multiple roles in education—as a middle school English teacher, university librarian and translator, adjunct lecturer, and founder of educational organizations serving gifted and talented students.
-Through these experiences, she developed a deep understanding of how educational opportunities shape students’ life trajectories.
+For nearly three decades, Dr. Yajuan Ding has worked across multiple roles in education—as a middle school English teacher, university librarian, translator, adjunct lecturer, and founder of educational organizations serving gifted and talented students.

-Over time, one pattern became increasingly clear.
-While many students demonstrate extraordinary potential, access to opportunity is not evenly distributed.
-Students from low-income and underrepresented backgrounds often lack the academic support, mentorship, and encouragement needed to fully develop their talents.
+Many students possess extraordinary potential.
+Yet students from low-income and underrepresented backgrounds often lack access to the academic support, mentorship, and encouragement needed to fully develop their talents.

 What if students themselves could become part of the solution?

-TAFT—short for Tutor and Future Teacher—was designed as a model in which students from diverse and low-income backgrounds could receive academic support, provide peer tutoring, earn scholarships, and gradually develop into future educators.
+TAFT—short for Tutor and Future Teacher—was designed as a peer tutoring and mentorship model in which high-potential students from diverse and low-income backgrounds support peers experiencing academic challenges, earn scholarships, and gradually develop into future educators.

 The name TAFT was created by Dr. Ding on March 21, 2025 during a visit to Aranya, a seaside community in Hebei, China.
 The name captured the essence of the initiative: empowering students to support one another while building pathways into the teaching profession.